rahi-lab/YeaZ-GUI/readme.md

 We guide you step-by-step through the demo:

-1. In the startup dialog, click `Open image folder` and select the `example_data` folder in the file dialog.
+1. In the startup dialog, click `Open image file` and select the file in the `example_data` folder from within the file dialog.
 2. Give a name to the h5 mask file, such as example_data.h5.
 Press `OK` to confirm.
 3. We want to predict the segmentation.
 Click `Launch CNN`.
 In the pop-up dialog.
 Enter 0 and 0 as the time bounds.
 Select the Field of View 1 by clicking on it.
 Press `OK`.
 4. Wait for the neural network to predict.
 This takes about 1 min on a standard computer.